pachyderm/pachyderm/doc/fundamentals/getting_data_out_of_pachyderm.md

 $
 ```

-In this case, we have one output commit per one input commit on our one input repo.
+In this case, we have one output commit per input commit on `images`.
 However, this might get more complicated for pipelines with multiple branches, multiple inputs, etc.  To confirm which commits correspond to which outputs, we can use `flush-commit`.
 In particular, we can call `flush-commit` on any one of our commits into `images` to see which output came from this particular commmit:

 ```sh
 $ pachctl flush-commit images/master/1